Bayesian Elicitation: The Model

 \section{The Model}

-The setup is a version of the standard communication game.
+The setup is a version of the standard signaling game.
 There are two players: a sender, $S$; and a receiver, $R$.
-The sender has private information, his type (or the state) $\theta \in \Theta$.
-He observes his type and chooses a message, $m$, from the set of messages $M$.
-The receiver observes $m$, but not $\theta$, updates her belief about the sender's type and message using Bayes' law, then chooses a mixture over actions.
-We assume that sets $M$ and $\Theta$ are finite.
+The sender is privately informed about the state $\theta \in \Theta$ and chooses a message, $m$, from the set of messages $M$.
+The receiver observes $m$, but not $\theta$, updates her belief about the state using Bayes' law, then chooses a mixture over actions $a$ from the set of actions $A$.
+We assume that sets $A$ and $M$ are compact and that $\Theta$ is finite.